Foire aux questions

 You can read more about 2of3 recovery here.
 Please see below for details of recovery transactions which allow you to move coins from 2of2 accounts.

 Funds in your main GreenAddress account (or a multisignature 2of2 subaccount) require 2 signatures to be spent: one from you and one from GreenAddress.
 In order to protect you from loss of access to your funds should GreenAddress become unavailable GreenAddress automatically creates pre-signed transactions which you can subsequently countersign to recover the funds to an address controlled solely by you.
 These transactions are called nLockTime transactions because they can only be spent and confirmed by the network after a specific period of time.

 Once the nLockTime period expires these nLockTime transactions would allow you to recover the funds in the 2of2 account without requiring GreenAddress's signature.
-This also means that any limits placed on your spending in GreenAddress, such as 2FA requirements, cease to be enforceable by GreenAddress, and that these funds are no longer available for use in instant transactions because GreenAddress cannot guarantee that you have not tried to double spend them.
+This also means that any limits placed on your spending in GreenAddress, such as 2FA requirements, cease to be enforceable by GreenAddress.

-At this point GreenAddress will prompt you to redeposit the coins by sending them to yourself.
+At this point GreenAddress may prompt you to redeposit the coins by sending them to yourself.
 This creates a new nLocktime transaction for you, while re-protecting the coins by once again requiring a GreenAddress signature to spend them.
-In this way you can take advantage of instant transactions from 2of2 accounts, while always being sure you can retrieve your funds if the service is off-line.
+In this way you can take advantage of the 2FA from 2of2 accounts, while always being sure you can retrieve your funds if the service is off-line.

 The redeposit operation is a standard bitcoin transaction and as such is subject to the usual network transaction fees.

 You can place your funds in a GreenAddress 2of3 account, in which case GreenAddress does not generate nLockTime transactions and therefore no redeposits are necessary.